 This race of a lifetime follows the trail of the famous Snowman Trek, which has been completed by fewer people than Everest.
 The audacious event appropriately turns up the heat, focused as it is on Climate Change.

 The entire area through which the Snowman Race takes place, offers perfect snapshots of the effects of climate change- which are evident here in the receding glaciers.
-Bhutan is carbon negative- it is a net carbon sink, and yet the glaciers, which feed its rivers, irrigate agricultural lands of the over 60% farmers of Bhutan, and power its hydropower plants, are melting, rapidly.
-Glacial lakes are at a risk of breaching their ice-and-rock moraine walls, flooding the valleys below, and then disappearing.
-This beautiful and fragile land perfectly shows the far-reaching and irreversible impacts of climate change, and is a stark reminder of all that needs to be done to combat it.
+Bhutan is carbon negative- it is a net carbon sink, and yet the glaciers, which feed its rivers, irrigate agricultural lands of the over 60% of farmers of Bhutan, and power its hydropower plants, are melting, rapidly.
+Glacial lakes are at risk of breaching their ice-and-rock moraine walls, flooding the valleys below, and then disappearing.
+This beautiful and fragile land perfectly shows the far-reaching and irreversible impacts of climate change and is a stark reminder of all that needs to be done to combat it.

 Recent studies have shown that glaciers of the Himalayas are melting twice faster than in the 20th century and have no snow replacement taking place.
 Two-third of the glaciers are predicted to be gone by the turn of the century if we cannot reverse or halt the rising global temperature.
 It is not just about having a future with the Himalayas without its snow-caps; the rivers that flow down from these ‘Water towers of Asia’ are a lifeline for billions of lives downstream.
 Exacerbating the situation is the fact that this region contains some of the biggest populations in the world.